LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins LLM platform

-Since LLMs occasionally hallucinate (i.e., make up fictional content) responses to user queries~\cite{maynez-etal-2020-faithfulness}, they may also hallucinate the responses supposedly returned by the plugin API end point.
+\textbf{Hallucinate plugin response.} Since LLMs occasionally hallucinate (i.e., make up fictional content) responses to user queries~\cite{maynez-etal-2020-faithfulness}, they may also hallucinate the responses supposedly returned by the plugin API end point.
 Such hallucinations can deprive plugin user prompts and can also compromise user trust in the plugin service.
+We identified an instance where the LLM hallucinates a response that is supposed to be returned by the plugin API.
+We describe the details in Risk~\ref{attack:hallucination}.